 - You cannot control your device through iTools or through an interactive whiteboard.
 Only the device's touchscreen works as input.

 - ThinkSky, the company that makes iTools, is Chinese.
-Their website looks dubious, however, I've been running iTools for a few months and I feel the software is safe.
+Their website looks dubious, however, I've been running iTools for months and I feel the software is safe.
 It does not install adware, toolbars, or plugins.

 - Surprisingly, iTools' mirroring works with older devices like iPod touch 3rd generation and iPhone 4.

 - Thanks to Sam Parker who let me know about iTools through a comment on my post about Ways to Display Your iPad on a Projector Screen.

 I've updated my comparison chart to include iTools – Ways to Display Your iPad on a Projector Screen.